sewenew/redis-plus-plus/README.md

 Also these replies might be *NULL*.
 For instance, when you try to `GET` the value of a nonexistent key, Redis returns a *NULL Bulk String Reply*.

-*redis-plus-plus* sends commands and receives replies synchronously.
-Replies are parsed into return values of these methods.
+As we mentioned above, replies are parsed into return values of these methods.
 The following is a list of return types:

 - `void`: *Status Reply* that should always return a string of "OK", e.g. `RENAME`, `SETEX`.
 - `std::string`: *Status Reply* that not always return "OK", and *Bulk String Reply*, e.g. `PING`, `INFO`.
-- `bool`: *Integer Reply* that always returns 0 or 1, e.g. `EXPIRE`, `SET`.
+- `bool`: *Integer Reply* that always returns 0 or 1, e.g. `EXPIRE`, `HSET`.
+See the [Boolean Return Value section](https://github.com/sewenew/redis-plus-plus#boolean-return-value) for the meaning of a boolean return value.
 - `long long`: *Integer Reply* that not always return 0 or 1, e.g. `DEL`, `APPEND`.
 - `double`: *Bulk String Reply* that represents a double, e.g. `INCRBYFLOAT`, `ZINCRBY`.
-- `std::pair`: *Array Reply* with 2 elements.
+- `std::pair`: *Array Reply* with exactly 2 elements.
 Since the return value is always an array of 2 elements, we return the 2 elements as a `std::pair`'s first and second elements, e.g. `BLPOP`.
 - `std::tuple`: *Array Reply* with fixed length and has more than 2 elements.
 Since length of the returned array is fixed, we return the array as a `std::tuple`, e.g. `BZPOPMAX`.
-- `Optional<T>`: For any reply of type `T` that might be *NULL*, `GET`, `LPOP`, `BLPOP`, `BZPOPMAX`.
-We'll explain in detail latter.
-- Output Iterator: General *Array Reply* with non-fixed length.
-We use STL-like interface to return array replies, `MGET`, `LRANGE`.
+- output iterator: General *Array Reply* with non-fixed/dynamic length.
+We use STL-like interface to return this kind of array replies, e.g. `MGET`, `LRANGE`.
+So that you can insert the return value into a STL container easily, e.g. `std::vector<std::string> vec; redis.lrange("list", 0, -1, std::back_inserter(vec));`.
 Also, sometimes the type of output iterator decides which options to send with the command.
-See the [Examples](https://github.com/sewenew/redis-plus-plus#command-overloads) part for detail.
+See the [Examples section](https://github.com/sewenew/redis-plus-plus#command-overloads) for details.
+- `Optional<T>`: For any reply of type `T` that might be *NULL*, e.g. `GET`, `LPOP`, `BLPOP`, `BZPOPMAX`.
+See the [Optional section](https://github.com/sewenew/redis-plus-plus#optional) for details on `Optional<T>`.

+##### Boolean Return Value

+The return type of some methods, e.g. `EXPIRE`, `HSET`, is `bool`.
+If the method returns `false`, it DOES NOT mean that `Redis` failed to send the command to Redis server.
+Instead, it means that Redis server returns an *Integer Reply*, and the value of the reply is `0`.
+Accordingly, if the method returns `true`, it means that Redis server returns an *Integer Reply*, and the value of the reply is `1`.
+You can check [Redis commands manual](http://redis.io/commands) for what do `0` and `1` stand for.

+For example, when we send `EXPIRE` command to Redis server, it returns `1` if the timeout was set, and it returns `0` if the key doesn't exist.
+Accordingly, if the timeout was set, `Redis::expire` returns `true`, and if the key doesn't exist, `Redis::expire` returns `false`.

+So never use the return value to check if the command has been successfully sent to Redis server.
+Instead, if `Redis` failed to send command to server, it throws an exception of type `Error`.

+##### Optional

 We use [std::optional](http://en.cppreference.com/w/cpp/utility/optional) as return type, if Redis might return *NULL* reply.
 Again, since not all compilers support `std::optional` so far, we implement our own simple [version](https://github.com/sewenew/redis-plus-plus/blob/master/src/sw/redis%2B%2B/utils.h#L85).

 Take the [GET](https://redis.io/commands/get) and [MGET](https://redis.io/commands/mget) commands for example:

 ```
 // Or just: auto val = redis.get("key");
 Optional<std::string> val = redis.get("key");

+// Optional<T> has a conversion to bool.
+// If it's NOT a null Optional<T> object, it's converted to true.
+// Otherwise, it's converted to false.
 if (val) {
-    // Key exists
+    // Key exists.
+Dereference val to get the string result.
     cout << *val << endl;
 } else {
+    // Redis server returns a NULL Bulk String Reply.
+    // It's invalid to dereference a null Optional<T> object.
     cout << "key doesn't exist." << endl;
 }

 vector<Optional<std::string>> values;
-redis.mget({"key1", "key2", "key3"}, back_inserter(values));
+redis.mget({"key1", "key2", "key3"}, std::back_inserter(values));
 for (const auto &val : values) {
     if (val) {
         // Key exist, process the value.